phievo/phievo/docs/source/analyse.rst

 Other files created:

--  ``data`` is a quick access shelve file to elementary informations stored as lists at the following keys:
+-  ``data`` is a quick access shelve file to certain informations stored as lists at the following keys:

    -  *generation*: index of the generation
    -  *fitness*: fitness of the best network